 A solid Mahogany top and sides and maple neck make the quality sound on this instrument just silly amazing.
 The Hellcat also features onboard electronics by Fishman, maker of some of the best acoustic guitar pickups, which will ensure your amplified output projects as cleanly as possible with a ton of dynamic quality.

-Wood is king with acoustics, and the Dove features a solid spruce top with select maple back and sides.
+Wood is king with acoustics, and the Hummingbird Pro features a solid spruce top with select maple back and sides.
 The full-size dreadnought style body features a built in preamp which will let you jam out onstage with even the loudest electric and drum combo.